 MIQ received the Environmental Excellence Award from the United States Environmental Protection Agency (U.S. EPA) SmartWaySM Transport Partnership for its efforts to help customers reduce greenhouse gas (GHG) emissions.

 The U.S. EPA developed the Shipper Fleet Performance Model to help shippers estimate GHG emissions over the road and on the rail.

 With this model, MIQ can help customers analyze the affect of their transportation strategies on the environment and determine if changes in the strategies might lower emissions.
 For example, would different routes or modes of transportation reduce emissions?
 Can freight consolidation or rethinking of the shipper’s network design make a difference?

 Working together, shippers can more efficiently find ways to offset the environmental impact of their supply chains and still meet their cost and service goals.

 Demonstrating Good Citizenship

-Demonstrating Good Citizenship is one of the six core values, which serve as the foundation for MIQ Logistics.
+Demonstrating Good Citizenship is one of the six core values, which serve as the foundation for MIQ.
 With paid time off for volunteer activities, our teams participate in numerous environmental initiatives in our communities such as waterway clean-up efforts and Earth Day activities.